 The 2014 GSS was conducted under the authority of the Census and Statistics Act 1905.
 The ABS sought the willing cooperation of households in the survey.
 The confidentiality of all information provided by respondents is guaranteed.
 Under its legislation, the ABS cannot release identifiable information about households or individuals.
 All aspects of the GSS implementation were designed to conform to Information Privacy Principles set out in the Privacy Act 1988, and the Privacy Commissioner was informed of the details of the proposed survey.

 The success of the 2014 GSS was dependent on the high level of cooperation received from the community.
 Their continued cooperation is very much appreciated; without it, the range of social and other statistics published by the ABS would not be possible.

 Using this publication

 Appropriate use and interpretation of the GSS results relies on a knowledge of what information was collected, how it was collected and how the information was used to produce final estimates.

 The Survey Content section includes a list of new, revised and removed data items for the 2014 GSS.
-A comprehensive list of survey data items are also available on the Downloads tab of the General Social Survey: Summary Results, 2014 (cat. no. 4159.0).
+A comprehensive list of survey data items are also available on the Data downloads section of the General Social Survey: Summary Results, 2014 (cat. no. 4159.0).
 Many data items available from the survey were derived from responses to a number of survey questions.
-The questionnaire and associated prompt cards used to collect the data are also available on the Downloads tab of the General Social Survey: Summary Results, 2014 (cat. no. 4159.0).
+The questionnaire and associated prompt cards used to collect the data are also available on the Data downloads section of the General Social Survey: Summary Results, 2014 (cat. no. 4159.0).
 Definitions and concepts used in the survey are detailed in this publication.